 There are other tax incentives to saving in a personal pension.
 Once you get to the age of 55, you can withdraw 25% as a lump sum tax free.
 You’re then charged income tax on the rest.

-In retirement you won’t be earning as much as you did in employment, and you might slip from the higher rate tax band to basic.
+In retirement you won’t be earning as much as you did in employment or self-employment, and you might slip from the higher rate tax band to basic.
 This means that whilst you got 40% tax relief on your pension contributions, you’ll only pay 20% in income tax when you draw from your savings in retirement.

 If you don’t want to take a lump sum, you can get a quarter of each withdrawal tax free, and pay income tax on the remainder.